 But all these finishes add a more intensive maintenance program to your home, the precept of rammed earth is to be relatively maintenance free.

-If you choose light coloured earth then light reflectivity in the interior will be best.
+If you choose light coloured earth then light reflection in the interior will be best.

 Quesiton: "How well do rammed earth walls withstand fire?"

 Answer: Depending on their thickness,